-This tells Citus to create 16 shards for each table, and save 1 replica of each.
+In addition, these UDF's create citus.shard\count shards for each table, and save one replica of each shard.
 You can ask Citus to store multiple copies of each shard, which allows it to recover from worker failures without losing data or dropping queries.
 However, in this example cluster we only have 1 worker, so Citus would error out if we asked it to store any more than 1 replica.